 Daniel, IPC join PHFC and AIDB to expand supportive housing for individuals who are deaf, blind or deafblind in Alabama

-Presbyterian Home for Children (PHFC), Alabama Institute for Deaf and Blind (AIDB), Daniel Foundation of Alabama and Independent Presbyterian Church (IPC) Foundation have joined forces to expand safe and affordable housing for individuals who are deaf, blind or deafblind..
+Presbyterian Home for Children (PHFC), Alabama Institute for Deaf and Blind (AIDB), Daniel Foundation of Alabama and Independent Presbyterian Church (IPC) Foundation joined forces in June 2020 to expand safe and affordable housing for individuals who are deaf, blind or deafblind.

 Daniel Foundation and IPC Foundation, both based in Birmingham, donated funds to PHFC to help complete two additional homes at Union Village in Talladega.
 Presbyterian Home for Children has partnered with AIDB since 2017 to offer Union Village, a permanent supportive housing community for low-income individuals who are deaf, blind or deafblind.
 PHFC operates Union Village on its campus for AIDB consumers, and rental income from Union Village supports PHFC’s programs that serve and care for at-risk teenage girls, homeless children and women, and families in crisis from across Alabama.

 “The COVID-19 pandemic has made a critical need for safe and affordable housing for this vulnerable population even more urgent,” PHFC President and CEO Doug Marshall said.
 “That’s why Presbyterian Home for Children and AIDB is so pleased that Daniel Foundation and IPC Foundation have made generous donations to add two new homes at our Union Village community.
 Construction has now begun on these homes, which will provide an expansion of this secure housing environment for deaf, blind and deafblind individuals jointly served by PHFC and our neighbor, AIDB.”